CHINCHERO, MORAY, & SALT MINES TOUR

 - Sun protection

-- Some money for souvenirs
+- Some money for souvenirs and tips

 - Money in soles to purchase boleto touristico y entrance to salt mine